MAAP-Project/maap-eclipseche-ops/setup-commands-v7-microk8s.md

 # Snap update required for the libseccomp library
 sudo snap refresh

+# For GCC, need to install cilium.
+Currently there's a bug https://github.com/ubuntu/microk8s/issues/1603
+# so you'll need to enable it, ctrl-c it when it appears to hang with "0 of 1 updated pods..."
+(2-3 of these messages)
+# Then disable it.
+Wait a bit, and re-enable it.
+Make sure that when you re-enable it that it re-downloads
+# cilium.
+If it says it's already enabled, you didn't wait long enough.
+sudo microk8s.enable cilium;
+sudo microk8s.disable cilium;
+# Wait until the command "sudo microk8s.kubectl get pods --all-namespaces" returns only healthy, running pods.
+sudo microk8s.enable cilium;
+# End GCC

 sudo microk8s.enable ingress; sleep 1;
 sudo microk8s.enable storage; sleep 1;
 sudo microk8s.enable dns; sleep 1;